 There are a few ways to think about Edith Bouvier Beale, the fallen ’30 debutante–turned–head-scarf-wearing aristocratic freak who became a cult figure in “Grey Gardens,” the 1975 Maysles brothers documentary that’s now regarded as a vérité classic.
 When you first see “Little Edie,” she comes off as someone who, if she didn’t exist, John Waters would have had to invent.
-Swanning around in her too-bright lipstick and OCD kerchiefs (think Muslim head scarves designed by Coco Chanel), she’s a found-object character, a High WASP fruitcake dropping breathy pensées that make her sound weirdly worldly and utterly around the bend.
+Swanning around in her too-bright lipstick and OCD kerchiefs (think Muslim head scarves designed by Coco Chanel), she’s a found-object character, a high-society fruitcake dropping breathy pensées that make her sound weirdly worldly and utterly around the bend.
 That’s why she’s a camp icon.

 But how did she get that way?
 The astounding musical version of “Grey Gardens,” which premiered Off Broadway in 2006, dove deep into Edie’s past and came up with an interpretation of how, exactly, she wound up living with her ancient domineering mother, Edith Ewing Bouvier Beale, in a decaying manse in East Hampton, the two of them bound together like Laura and Amanda in “The Glass Menagerie.”
 The musical told a story of crushed dreams, subjugated women, and the addictions of wealth.
 It was Tennessee Williams meets “Psycho,” as told by Edith Wharton with Sondheim harmonies.